The Sprout Fund

 The Sprout Fund is a non-profit organization dedicated to funding various programs designed to increase civic engagement in Pittsburgh, Pennsylvania.

 Sprout-funded murals were named the "Best Public Art" by the Pittsburgh City Paper in 2006.

 The Sprout Fund hosts an annual fundraiser called "Hothouse", a "roving party".
-Most of that money funds the "Sprout Seed Awards", a series to small to moderate grants.
+Most of that money funds the "Sprout Seed Awards", a series of small to moderate grants.